Data Extraction with RPA (Robotic Process Automation)

-You might have already heard and read about several benefits of RPA (or Robotic Process Automation) and how it helps increasing the operational efficiency of different organizations.
+You might have already heard and read about several benefits of RPA ( Robotic Process Automation) and how it helps increasing the operational efficiency of different organizations.

 Is there a possibility of using RPA with data extraction?